StarlingUAS/ProjectStarling/docs/details/flight_arena.md

 For setting up a "master" server.
 All that should be needed is a Docker installation.
 Following [Docker's instructions](https://docs.docker.com/engine/install/ubuntu/) is sufficient.

+#### Running a local registry

+If the vehicle network is not connected to the internet, you can setup a local registry on a machine that is connected to both the vehicle network and the internet to act as a "pull-through cache".
+This allows vehicles to pull images from the local registry, which will act as a cache and pull them from the main registry.

-Then setup a Docker registry image to run as a "pull-through cache", again following [Docker's instructions](https://docs.docker.com/registry/recipes/mirror/).
+Setup a Docker registry image to run as a "pull-through cache", again following [Docker's instructions](https://docs.docker.com/registry/recipes/mirror/).
 Sufficient is to run:

 ```sh